-Truth be told, most of the personal trainers do nothing more than select a bunch of exercises for you and count your reps.
-The majority of the mainstream personal trainers cannot even teach you how to squat, bench and deadlift properly because they can’t do that themselves or don’t have enough experience teaching others.
+Truth be told, most PTs do nothing more than select a bunch of exercises for you and count your reps.
+They cannot even teach you how to squat, bench and deadlift properly because they can’t do that themselves or don’t have enough experience teaching others.

-But can I learn everything by myself?
+Can I learn everything by myself?

 What about learning how to squat and deadlift?
 It seems complicated.